-The Match Flag daisy chain cascading has three purposes: first, to allow operations on Highest-Priority Match addresses to be issued globally over the whole string;

-second, to provide a system wide match flag; third, to lock out all devices except the one with the Highest-Priority match for instructions such as Status reads after a match.
+The Match Flag daisy chain cascading is used for three purposes: first, to allow operations on Highest-Priority Match addresses to be issued globally over the whole string; second, to provide a system wide match flag; third, to lock out all devices except the one with the Highest-Priority match for instructions such as Status reads after a match.
 The Match flag logic causes only the highest-priority device to operate on its Highest-Priority Match location while devices with lower-priority matches ignore Highest-Priority Match operations.
-The lock-out feature is enabled by the match flag cascading and the use of the /EC control signal, as shown in Table 4.
+The lock-out feature is enabled by the match flag cascading and the use of the /EC control signal, as shown in Tables 5a and 5b on page 12.

 The ripple delay of the flags when connected in a daisy chain requires the extension of the /E HIGH time until the logic in all devices has settled out.
-In a string of "n" devices, the /E HIGH time should be greater than
+In a string of "n" devices, the /E HIGH time should be greater than tEHMFV + (n-2): tMIVMFV